Leeds Men’s Suicide Prevention Fund Large Grants

 The programme is looking to fund grants that focus on:

-- The population group demographics and identified risk factors highlighted in the Leeds 2016 audit.
+- The population group demographics and identified risk factors highlighted in the Leeds Suicide Audit (2014-16)

 - Developing social activities for men determined by local men themselves or providing outreach work with targeted communities in order to reduce social isolation for men with higher risk of suicide in areas of need with fewer activities for socially isolated men.